Fenugreek (Trigonella foenum-graecum)

 What other products also contain Fenugreek?

-Lightly roasting Fenugreek seeds releases a nutty, sweet maple-syrup-like flavor.
-For this reason, roasted Fenugreek seeds are often used to flavor commercial maple syrup, vanilla essence, lollies, butterscotch, caramel, ice creams, soft drinks and coffee substitutes.
+Lightly roasting Fenugreek seeds releases a nutty, sweet maple-syrup-like flavour.
+For this reason, roasted Fenugreek seeds are often used to flavour commercial maple syrup, vanilla essence, lollies, butterscotch, caramel, ice creams, soft drinks and coffee substitutes.